openlattice/openlattice-help-site-old/faq.md

 * Unlimited number of data integrations
 * Making datasets available for download
 * Removing PII through de-identification
-* Linking and Merging across multiple datasets
+* Linking and merging across multiple datasets
-* Creating Timelines and Visualizations
+* Graphing and visualizing your data

-> **Contact Us:** If you need additional services outside of our core functionality, [please email us](mailto:{{site.email}}) and we'll see what we can do to help.
+If you need additional services outside of our core functionality, please [email](mailto:{{site.email}}) us and we'll see what we can do to help.

 ### How can I schedule a demo?

-Feel free to [reach out](mailto:{{site.email}}) to our Customer Success Manager if you're interested in scheduling a phone call or webinar for your team.
+[Email](mailto:{{site.email}}) our Customer Success Manager if you're interested in scheduling a phone call or webinar for your team.
 We also have some of our demo videos available online that you can [view here](/demos/).